sislab-unitn/Human-Evaluation-Protocol/README.md

 # Human Evaluation Protocol [v1.0]
 ## Introduction
 We propose a Protocol for Human Evaluation of automatically generated text.
 The Protocol consists of all required steps and materials in a transparent and detailed form, including the task design, recruitment of the annotators, execution of the task, and result reporting.
-Such protocol and process can be used as-is , as-a-whole, in-part, or modified and extended while maintaining public access to versioning and reference in publications.
+Such protocol and process can be used as-is, as-a-whole, in-part, or modified and extended while maintaining public access to versioning and reference in publications.
 We invite the community to use this protocol - or its future community amended versions - as a transparent, replicable, and comparable approach for the task of human evaluation of generated responses.
 The reference paper of this protocol is accessible at [PAPER](./paper.pdf) and the corresponding poster is accessible at [POSTER](./poster.pdf).
 This work was presented at EMNLP 2022, the 2nd Workshop on Natural Language Generation, Evaluation, and Metrics.

 ## Usage
 This project can be used as it is, or you can modify and/or extend it depending on your needs.
 In case of modification or addition we would ask you to add this information to the this project in order to improve and generalize this protocol to the evaluation of a broader set of natural language generation tasks.